alberteije/T2TiERP-2-CSharp/README.md

   Aqui é possível baixar o código fonte do Projeto T2Ti ERP 2.0 em C#.
   Este treinamento formou milhares de desenvolvedores no Brasil e ajudou centenas deles a lançar seu próprio ERP no mercado.
 Mais informações sobre o treinamento podem ser encontradas no seguinte link: http://t2ti.com/erp2/.
+  <br/><br/>
+  [Here it is possible to download the source code of the Project T2Ti ERP 2.0 in C #.
+This training was made by thousands of developers in Brazil and helped hundreds of them launch their own ERP in the market.
+More information about the training can be found at the following link: http://t2ti.com/erp2/.]
                     <hr />
                     <img src="http://t2ti.com/images/erp/t2ti_erp_2.jpg" />
                     <br />